admrbsn/personal-2023/src/content/case-studies/recording-flow.md

 When we dug into the data using PostHog's funnel tools, the picture became really clear:

-1. 100% of users intended to record a video (where they entered our funnel)
+1. 100% of users intended to record a video (where they entered our funnel).
-2. 79% made it past the initial video record screen
+2. 79% made it past the initial video record screen.
-3. But only 42% of those users actually completed submitting a video
+3. But only 42% of those users actually completed submitting a video.

 That gave us an overall conversion of about 33% from start to finish - pretty low for such a core feature.